Shane Steichen triples down on fourth down as Colts beat Buccaneers 27-20

 Taylor led the Colts with 91 rushing yards on 15 carries and scored his second touchdown midway through the fourth quarter to extend the lead to 27-17.

-The Bucs followed the turnover with consecutive three-&-outs as the three drives lasted less than five minutes, but cornerback Carlton Davis picked off Minshew to give the offense possession inside the red zone.
+After the turnover, Tampa Bay followed with consecutive three-&-outs as the three drives lasted less than five minutes, but cornerback Carlton Davis III picked off Minshew to give the Bucs possession inside the red zone.
 The Bucs scored three plays later as Mayfield floated a pass to Mike Evans wide open in the corner of the end zone to cut the deficit to 17-10.

 Minshew continued to execute the RPO to start the second half, connecting with rookie tight end Will Mallory on consecutive plays to drive inside of Bucs territory.
 Indianapolis’ ground-and-pound combo pushed the drive inside the red zone to allow Gay to redeem himself and strike a 36-yard FG to extend the lead to 20-10.